Learning Selective Sensor Fusion for States Estimation: Learning Multimodal Representations

 \section{Learning Multimodal Representations}

-In this section, we present a uniform framework to learn multimodal representation for state estimation, which lays the foundation for our proposed selective sensor fusion.
-Figure \ref{fig: depth-vision framework}, \ref{fig: LIDAR-vision framework} and \ref{fig: visual-inertial framework}, show a modular overview of the architecture, consisting of feature encoders (i.e. visual, depth, inertial, and pointcloud encoder), feature fusion, temporal modelling and task solver (i.e. odometry estimation or relocalization).
-Our model takes in a sequence of raw sensor data, and generates their corresponding system states, i.e. relative poses or global locations.
-With the exception of our novel feature fusion, the pipeline can be any generic deep state estimation system.
-In the Feature Fusion component, we propose two different selection mechanisms (soft and hard) and compare them with direct (i.e. a uniform/unweighted mask) fusion, as shown in Figure \ref{fig: fusion overview}.
+This section presents a uniform framework to learn multimodal representation for state estimation, which lays the foundation for selective sensor fusion.
+Figure \ref{fig: depth-vision framework}, \ref{fig: LIDAR-vision framework} and \ref{fig: visual-inertial framework}, show a modular overview of the architecture, consisting of feature encoders, feature fusion, temporal modelling and task solver.